hop-proto/hop-go/handshake_spec.md

 ### Intent Request

+- The delegate client (DClient) uses IPC to contact the hopd server (ServerA) and request to send an intent request to its principal (PClient)
+- ServerA verifies that DClient is a descendent process and uses it's PID to locate the hop session it has with its principal.
+TODO(baumanl): this portion of code is very unix specific --> either generalize or weaken this guarantee.
+- ServerA opens an authorization grant tube (AGT) with PClient and sends the intent request message (outlined below).

 <img src="imgs/intent.png" alt="intent request diagram" style="zoom: 67%;" />

 - **SHA-3 Client Identifier** (32 bytes): digest of the delegate's "static" public key